alazaroc/blog-web-code/_posts/2022-03-15-how-to-deploy-a-web-with-amplify-hosting.md

 title: How to deploy a web with Amplify Hosting
 date: 2022-03-15 21:13 +0100
 last_modified_at:
-description: I use Amplify hosting to deploy my blog and in this post I will explain how to do it step by step.
+description: I use Amplify hosting to deploy my blog and in this post, I will explain how to do it step by step.
 The source code is public, so you can also do it if you want to
+category:
-category: How-to
+- How-to
+- AWS-console
 tags:
 - amplify
 - route53
+- github
 published: true
 pin: false
 featured_post: false